 The Company is committed to adhering to a set of values and fundamental principles (Statement of Values).
-The Statement of Values informs the Board, senior executives and all other employees on the required standards of behaviour, defines the culture of the Company, informs the Company's strategy and guides the Company's operational practices, including the way it interacts with its stakeholders, employees and suppliers.
+The Statement of Values informs the Board, senior executives and all other employees on the required standards of behaviour, defines the culture of the Company, informs the Company's strategy and guides the Company's operational practices, including the way it interacts with all its stakeholders,.
 The Company's Statement of Values is disclosed on the Company's website.

-- a) have and disclose a code of conduct for its directors, senior executives and employees; and - b) ensure that the board or committee of the board is informed of any material breaches of the code.
+- have and disclose a code of conduct for its directors, senior executives and employees; - b) ensure that the board or committee of the board is informed of any material breaches of the code.